 To sort the current document, click on a chosen column heading.
 To change the sort order, click on the same column heading again.
 To reset to the default sorting with the natural document order, click on the Description column heading.

-Note: You cannot sort by Custom Attributes, Discussion, and Links columns.
+Note: You cannot sort by the Discussion and Links columns.

 To navigate directly to the document object with a specific ID, click Document and select Go To, or press CtrlG.
 In the Go To dialog, enter the object ID, including the document ID prefix if the object is from a different document.